manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 # Grading

 There will be regular problem sets assigned, which will contribute 60% of the total score.
 The problem sheets will be shared below.
-The end-semester examination will be 3 hour long written exam which will contribute 40% to the total score.
+The end-semester examination will be a 3 3-hour long written exam which will contribute 40% to the total score.

 Grades of A and A- will be awarded based on the discretion of the instructor.
 If you solve all problems in the assignments and participate in the class then your grades will positively reflect that.